 I place the packets on some jelly roll pans and into the oven they go!

 I bake them for 40 minutes or until done.
 You will know when that is by pressing down lightly on the foil packets.
-There will be some give to the veggies.
+There will be some give to the baked vegetables.

 All that is left is to carefully unwrap the vegetables (let the steam vent!) and place them in a serving dish.

 I decided to pair these delicious veggies with some pulled pork (recipe will come shortly.)
 You will see the steaming pork butt in the background before I shredded it!